 Photo from Walt Disney World

-July 15, 2020: Hollywood Studios and Epcot joined the rest of the Walt Disney World parks in reopening following the months-long close due to the COVID-19 pandemic.
+July 15, 2020: Hollywood Studios and Epcot joined the rest of the Walt Disney World parks in reopening after closing due to the COVID-19 pandemic.

 August 10, 2021: An all-new, after-hours Halloween event called ‘Disney After Hours Boo Bash’ kicked off at Magic Kingdom.